ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 The action types can be `ACT` (actively do something to reduce harm to values), `MONITOR` (just monitor the issue; maybe to gather more information), or a custom string.

 ## Example
 For a complete example, we refer to the [example repository](https://github.com/ContextMapper/context-mapper-examples).
-There you can find a complete CML model for the "Same Day Delivery" example.
+You can find a complete CML model for the "Same Day Delivery" example there.

 Once you have modelled your values and stakeholder priorities and impact, you can generate a [Value Impact Map as suggested by the JEDi project](tbd).
 The diagram is part of the [PlantUML generator](/docs/plant-uml/).